turbonomic/tbutil/docs/SUBCOMMANDS.md

     - Eg: `vi user1.json`
 - Import into the target Turbonomic instance
     - Eg: `tbutil @instance2 ` [`import user`](#import-user) ` -create user1.json`

+Altnatively, your can specify the password on the `import user` command line using the `-secret` option, or enter in interactively by using `-ask-secrets`.
+In both these cases, the password entered will override one held in the import file.

+The `-ask-secrets` and `-secret` options are only relevant for local users - they are ignored for LDAP/AD users.

 **See also:**
 [`create local user`](#create-local-user),